 For the rest of us, there’s this handy infographic, also from the IEA, showing among other things that 37% of power generation will come from renewables in 2040, compared to 23% today.
 However, oil consumption will continue to grow, from 92 million barrels per day in 2015 to 103 million barrels per day by 2040, due to rising demand from developing nations and a predicted doubling of the global vehicle fleet.
 It also shows that the energy sector is not yet on track to be carbon-neutral by 2100, as pledged in the Paris Agreement.
 The goal of the Paris Agreement is to address climate change by keeping the global temperature increase this century below 2 degrees Celsius above pre-industrial levels.

 Blutip helps customers such as Anglo American, Newmont, oil sands producers, and power generators reduce their carbon footprint and fuel consumption.
 Blutip’s SmartRFuel platform optimizes the engine map for specific applications, promoting fuel economy and a cleaner fuel burn.
-In a trial on three Newmont haul trucks, for example, Blutip was able to reduce greenhouse gas emissions (GHG) by 102 tonnes per year per truck.
+In a deployment on three Newmont haul trucks, for example, Blutip was able to reduce greenhouse gas emissions (GHG) by 102 tonnes per year per truck.

 We’re fans of good data and using it to help our mining, construction, and power generation customers achieve their GHG and particulate emissions targets.
 We’re committed to an environmental future that is not just smart, it’s smarter.